Genomic Data Science Community Network

 To broaden the spectrum of diverse institutions active in bioinformatics and genomic data science, we seek partnerships with educators and researchers at:

 Historically Black Colleges and Universities (HBCUs),

-Cloud-based resources such as AnVIL provide genomic data access, computing, and training, serving as a catalyst for bringing together students, educators, and researchers at both resource-rich institutions and institutions not traditionally engaged in genomics research.
-We envision the GDSCN as providing a voice for the community that will guide and advocate for high-throughput tools and resources necessary to implement genomics in data science successfully
+Cloud-based resources such as the NHGRI Analysis, Visualization, and Informatics Lab-space (AnVIL) provide genomic data access, computing, and training, serving as a catalyst for bringing together students, educators, and researchers at both resource-rich institutions and institutions not traditionally engaged in genomics research.
+We envision the GDSCN will bring together the community that will guide and advocate for high-throughput tools and resources necessary to implement genomics in data science at their institutions.

 We create genomic data science educational content and organize a student-focused research project: